mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/workloads/operators/kudo/index.md

 ```

 ## Run a KUDO Operator
-With a KUDO controller running in the cluster, it is possible to install a KUDO operator.
+With the KUDO controller running in the cluster, you can install a KUDO operator.
 KUDO operators are packaged in a tgz file and can be located anywhere.
-They can be referenced from the filesystem, or from a URL directly, but generally they are served from a [KUDO repository][kudo-arch].
+They can be referenced from the filesystem, or from a URL directly.
+Generally they are served from a [KUDO repository][kudo-arch].
 During a `kubectl kudo init`, the default client initialization is performed along with the installation of the KUDO controller.
-The default repository is called the "community" repository and can be identified via the following:
+The default repository is called the "community" repository and can be identified using the following:

 ```bash
 kubectl kudo repo list